 Maybe I should have moved to the US right after college – I might have been able to afford one of those fancy floppy drives from Radio Shack…

-Before that computer I had been mostly exposed to assembler and some high level language like Fortran and PL3 on an IBM mainframe.
-This the idea of typing in human readable code and directly running it – without compiling and linking – was a strange concept to grasp.
+Before that computer, I had been mostly exposed to assembler and some high-level language like Fortran and PL3 on an IBM mainframe.
+The idea of typing in human-readable code and directly running it – without compiling and linking – was a strange concept for me to grasp.